ch00kz/check/README.md

 > - This is mainly for my own personal use :)
 > - Used LLM (claude) to help with type generation and clean-up.

-Simple script to your chess.com rated stats track your progress daily.
+Simple script to track your chess.com progress over time.

 Can aggregate results `daily` or `weekly`